The Principle Of Absolute Trust

 Nefer calculated very accurately his time, then, suddenly, he stood up and threw his spear towards the leading bird, but he only succeeded in wounding its wing.
 The duck fell into to the water and swam quickly so it couldn't be caught.
 Nefer missed a great chance.

-From the next boat, the princess' boat, one after the other, two arrows flew to meet the group of ducks, and the sound of the double impact was heard clearly in the entire lagoon.
+From the princess’s boat, two arrows rose in succession toward the flock of ducks, and the sound of the double impact echoed clearly across the lagoon.
 Immediately after that, two birds fell inertly, with their wings spread and heads hanging, cleanly killed, in the air, in the moment they were hit by the arrows.
 They fell in the water and remained there, floating still.

 Nefer instantly realized that only an experienced archer could have hit two ducks, one after the other, in such a short time, at that height and speed.
 Mintaka was more than a princess, she was a cunning hunter.